Wojtaszek632/licence_plate_detection_image_processing/README.md

 # Introduction

-The purpose of this project is to develop software that allows the detection of European single row license plate.
+The purpose of this project is to develop software that allows the detection of European single row license plate without using any external libraries, only pure image procesing.
 The following requirements have been imposed on the project the following requirements have been imposed: The input and input and output formats for the programs should be PPM or PGM images.
 The code should be in C. Without using any external libraries.
 Demonstration of running